pass-culture/pass-culture-app-native/doc/development/e2e.md

 iOS simulator use the same interface as your host, it is fine to use `127.0.0.1`.

 You can view all available options in [`e2e/config/environment/env.ts`](../../e2e/config/environment/env.ts).

----

-## Peer dependencies

-On your desktop, you must install browser's driver that match your version in order to use test automation, respectively:

-- `chromedriver` for Chrome (For Mac users: `brew install cask chromedriver`)
-- `safaridriver` for Safari
-- `geckodriver` for Firefox (For Mac users: `brew install geckodriver`)

-Refer to google to get installation instruction for your system.

 **Gmail Client**